-The Italian database is based on Italian SILC data, provided by Istat in the framework of the research agreement signed between Istat, Università degli Studi dell'Insubria and Università degli Studi di Milano on 2018-May-31st, under condition that statistical confidentiality rules and personal data protection are guaranteed.
-It is the Italian component of the European Union Statistics on Income and Living Conditions (EU-SILC) enriched with some additional variables.
-It is a rotating panel survey (4 rotational groups), representative of the Italian population in private households.
+The Italian database is based on the national version (IT-SILC) of the European Union Statistics on Income and Living Conditions (EU-SILC).
+This is a rotating panel survey (4 rotational groups), representative of the Italian population in private households.
 The survey takes place in the second half of the year following the income reference year.